Curriculum

 Practical Life

-A young child luxuriates in the abundance of practical life exercises because they enable him to function confidently and completely in the activities of his everyday life.
+Children delight in the abundance of practical life exercises.
+These exercises enable confidence in completing activities of everyday life.
 The desire to imitate adults is satisfied with items especially scaled to his size.

-The child is attracted to the things that give him independence and control of his life.
-Industriously, he sweeps, dusts, and polishes.
+The child is attracted to the things that give independence and control in life.
+They are given experiences of sweeping, dusting, and polishing.

 There are exercises for washing, pouring, and gardening.
-He is able to methodically master all of the skills he needs for independence.
+The child is able to methodically master all of the skills needed for independence.

 The delight for the child is in the doing.
 While he is enthralled with each exercise, he is developing his concentration, his attention to detail and his coordination of movement.
 These exercises are the foundation on which the child approaches all other work.